-CS4120/4121/5120/5121-Spring 2018

-Xi Language Specification Cornell University
+CS4120/4121/5120/5121-Spring 2021 Xi Language Specification Cornell University

-Version of May 1, 2018
+Version of March 20, 2021

-In this course you will start by building a compiler for a language called Xi.
-This is an imperative, procedural language, like C. The next generation of the language, coming soon, will have object-oriented features.
+In this course you will start by building a compiler for a language called Xi, named after the Greek letter Ξ. This is an imperative, procedural language, like C. The next generation of the language, coming soon, will have object-oriented features.
 But at present, developers must make do without them.